panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 There are two terms we will use very often in this chapter, host system (or simply host) and guest system (or simply guest).
 The host system is the operating system comes with your personal computer.
 Throughout this chapter, the host we refer to is Mac OS X. A guest system is the operating system installed on a VM.
 This this chapter, a guest is referred to Ubuntu Linux.

 Oracle VM VirtualBox is a free and open-source hypervisor[^define_hypervisor] for x86 computers from Oracle Corporation.
 Developed initially by Innotek GmbH, it was acquired by Sun Microsystems in 2008 which was in turn acquired by Oracle in 2010.
 This piece of software is needed for creating and managing our VMs.
+One can obtain a copy of the latest distribution from its download page[^vbox_download_page].

 [^define_hypervisor]: A hypervisor or virtual machine monitor (VMM) is a piece of computer software, firmware or hardware that creates and runs virtual machines.
+[^vbox_download_page]:

 ### 1.1.
 Downloading and Installing Ubuntu